avudn/mangowm-dots/README.md

 # mangowm-dots
-mangowm dots inspired by my old gentoo-dark oxwm-dots. has lots of cool stuff and custom material rofi theme it uses libertinus mono font by the way!
+mangowm dots inspired by my old gentoo-dark oxwm-dots. has lots of cool stuff and custom material rofi theme <br>
+it uses libertinus mono font by the way!

 <img src=./images/3.png height=420> <br>